Simple Investing for the not-so-simple

 Most employers match contributions in HSAs up to a certain amount, too.
 More free money, bitches!

-7. Select automatic annual contribution increases
+7. Select automatic annual contribution increases for simple investing

 Most employers that offer these accounts offer automatic annual contribution increases.
 This lets you set pre-determined annual increases and lets your contributions keep up with wage increases and reduce budget creep.